Differential/todos-playground/README.md

 Build as a set of React components, using Materialize.css for the UI, talking to a Meteor backend via ordinary Meteor minimongo collections.
 This uses the `mystor:routecore` Meteor package.

+#### Meteor / Babel / React / Materialize

+Build as a set of React components, using Materialize.css for the UI, talking to a Meteor backend via ordinary Meteor minimongo collections.
+This uses the `grigio:babel` ES6/JSX compiler and `grove:react` Meteor packages.

 #### Examples

 Set of examples to go along with http://slides.com/hellogerard/meteor-meet-react/#/